L3MON4D3/LuaSnip/DOC.md

 3. After jumping forward again, we will be at InsertNode 0.

-An **important** (because here luasnip differs from other snippet-engines) detail is that the jump-positions restart at 1 in nested snippets:
+An **important** (because here luasnip differs from other snippet-engines) detail is that the jump-indices restart at 1 in nested snippets:
 ```lua
 s("trigger", {
 	i(1, "First jump"),